marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 [marp react]: https://github.com/marp-team/marp-react
 [marp vue]: https://github.com/marp-team/marp-vue

 Marp's blazing fast live-preview is not only for ours!
 We provide Marp renderer component into [React][marp react] and [Vue][marp vue].
+Both Marp React and Marp Vue have supported the incremental update using framework's virtual DOM, and they are been easy to build your app.

-Especially, Marp React would become to the base of the future of Marp Web.
+Especially, Marp React would become to the base of the future of [Marp Web].

 # Migration plan